 The bottom line

-Travel health insurance isn’t primarily an insurance question.
-It’s a systems question: can your benefits stack deliver the right care, at the right price, with the right support, when your employee is mobile?
+Travel health insurance isn't primarily an insurance question.
+It's a systems question: can your benefits stack deliver the right care, at the right price, with the right support, when your employee is on the move?

-If you want to tailor this to your population-international travelers, domestic travelers, frequent business travel, or remote “work-from-anywhere” teams-I can help translate the approach into a practical implementation checklist and a clean vendor handoff map.
+If you'd like to tailor this to your population—international travelers, domestic travelers, frequent business travel, or remote work-from-anywhere teams—the approach can be translated into a practical implementation checklist and a clean vendor handoff map.